jsonrpc-rx/jsonrpc-rx-interceptor-samples/README.md

 ```

 ## Samples
-- [webworker-ts-webpack](https://github.com/jsonrpc-rx/jsonrpc-rx-samples/tree/main/packages/webworker-ts-webpack): The samples in ts and webpack of jsonrpc-rx
+- [webworker-ts-webpack](https://github.com/jsonrpc-rx/jsonrpc-rx-samples/tree/main/packages/webworker-ts-webpack): the samples in ts and webpack of jsonrpc-rx